liebermeister/model-balancing/README.md

 [Model balancing](https://www.metabolic-economics.de/model-balancing/index.html) is a computational method to determine plausible kinetic constants and metabolic states for a given kinetic metabolic models.
 To do so, it integrates flux, metabolite, protein, and kinetic constant data, using prior distributions for all of these variables and computes the joint posterior mode.
 Model balancing can be run in matlab or python.
 Data tables can be provided in [SBtab](https://www.sbtab.net) format, models can be provided in  [SBML](http://sbml.org) or  [SBtab](https://www.sbtab.net) format.

-To run Model Balancing in matlab, please have a look at the scripts in matlab/demo and adjust them to your model and data.
-To run Model Balancing in python, your model and input data need to be encoded in a json file format.
+To run model balancing in matlab, please have a look at the scripts in matlab/demo and adjust them to your model and data.
+To run model balancing in python, your model and input data need to be encoded in a json file format.
 To convert model and data files (in SBML / SBtab formats) into this json file format, you can use a matlab function (see the demo script matlab/demo/demo_cmb_experimental_data.m).

 ## Dependencies
 ### Matlab